wwcodeportland/intro-to-ts/README.md

 Run `tsc src/index.ts`.
 See the errors in your console?
 Run `tsc src/index.ts --target ES2015` or `tsc src/index.ts --target ES2017`.
 Look at how the code has changed.

+Now let's try running a TypeScript file with node.
+Try `node src/index.ts`.
+Run `tsc src/index.ts --target ES2017 --module commonjs`.
+Looks like it compiled without issues; try running `node src/index.js`, rather than `.ts`.

+Examine the tsconfig.
 Now run `tsc`.
 Go into the newly created `lib` folder and look at the index.js file.

 Learn more about tsconfigs here: https://www.typescriptlang.org/docs/handbook/tsconfig-json.html